commercelayer/demo-store/README.md

     git submodule update --remote
     ```

+* **[`demo-store-core`](https://github.com/commercelayer/demo-store-core)** contains the source code.

+  You just have to fork this repository and create your own starting from here.
+In this way you can fully customize all the aspects (behaviour, ui, ux), but *you will possibly loose all future updates if you start diverging too much.*

 Let's get started!

 First of all you'll need to create a new repository starting from the `demo-store` template.
-Click on `Use this template` from the repository homepage on GitHub and the run:
+Click on `Use this template` from the [repository homepage](https://github.com/commercelayer/demo-store) on GitHub and the run:

 ```sh
 git clone <your-repository> my-new-project